jinoklee/tReasure_linux/README.md

 	--adj=CHARACTER
 		The adjust method of statistical analysis.
-               This must be one of the strings (holm, hochberg, hommel, bonferroni, BH, BY, fdr, none) [default= BH]
+               This must be one of the strings (holm, hochberg, hommel, bonferroni, BH, BY, fdr, none)

 	--pvalue=NUMERIC
 		p.value threshold for statistical significance